Baqend/guide/src/index.md

 //...
 // A serverside error produces the following output:
 //
-//{
+// {
-//  "errorMessage":"Access denied!
-User does not have query permissions on bucket.",
+//   "id":"919ed4a1-9492-497c-af38-8c1aed29bb27",
-//  "date":"2016-11-11T16:48:24.863Z",
+//   "reason":"Query Not Supported",
-//  "target":{"name":{"$regex":"^My Todo"}}
+//   "message":"Offset + limit may not exceed 500, but offset already was 500."
-//}
+// }
 ```

 Every error event has the following attributes:

-- **errorMessage:** a problem description that should point you towards the problem.
+- **id**: the subscription ID
-- **date**: server-time from the instant at which the error occurred.
+- **reason**: the name of the problem
-- **target:** the query for which the error occurred.
+- **message:** a more elaborate problem description that should point you towards the problem.

 ### Options